pjgoodall/ansible-tutorial-LinuxTV/README.md

 [How To Install the Apache Web Server on CentOS 8](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-centos-8) - I followed the isntructions, but had to add http service becuase lynx would not make connection without https certificate.

+### Getting started with Ansible 10 - Tags

-### Running a playbook with a ist of tags require plays or tasks to have all the tags to be executed.
+Running a playbook with a list of tags causes only plays or tasks to have all the tags to be executed.
 The list is AND.
 See [Selecting or skipping tags when you run a playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks_tags.html#selecting-or-skipping-tags-when-you-run-a-playbook)

 ```
 ansible-playbook site.yml --tags "apache,db"
 ```

-Runns only plays or tasks with both 'apache' and 'db'.

 ## General Notes